Walls of Jerusalem

 The Walls of Jerusalem (חומות ירושלים, أسوار القدس) surround the Old City of Jerusalem (approx. 1 km2).
-In 1535, when Jerusalem was part of the Ottoman Empire, Sultan Suleiman I ordered the ruined city walls to be rebuilt.
-The work took some four years, between 1537 and 1541.
+In 1535, when Jerusalem was part of the Ottoman Empire, Sultan Suleiman the Magnificent ordered the ruined city walls to be rebuilt.
+The walls were constructed between 1537 and 1541.
 The walls are visible on most old maps of Jerusalem over the last 1,500 years.

 The length of the walls is 4,018 m, their average height is 12 m and the average thickness is 2.5 m.
 The walls contain 34 watchtowers and seven main gates open for traffic, with two minor gates reopened by archaeologists.

 In 1981, the Jerusalem walls were added, along with the Old City of Jerusalem, to the UNESCO World Heritage Site list.

 Pre-Israelite city

 The city of Jerusalem has been surrounded by defensive walls since ancient times.
 In the Middle Bronze Age, a period also known in biblical terms as the era of the Patriarchs, a city named Jebus was built on the southeastern hill of Jerusalem, relatively small (50,000 square meters) but well fortified.
 Remains of its walls are located above the Siloam Tunnel.
 The identification of Jebus with Jerusalem has been disputed, principally by Niels Peter Lemche.
 Supporting his case, every non-biblical mention of Jerusalem found in the ancient Near East refers to the city as 'Jerusalem'.
 An example of these records are the Amarna letters which are dated to the 14th century BCE, several of which were written by the chieftain of Jerusalem Abdi-Heba and call Jerusalem either Urusalim (URU ú-ru-sa-lim) or Urušalim (URU ú-ru-ša_{10}-lim) (1330s BCE).
 Also in the Amarna letters, it is called Beth-Shalem, the house of Shalem.